liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/creating-a-liferay-workspace-with-liferay-ide.markdown

 ![Figure 5: You can import an existing Liferay Workspace into your current IDE session.](../../../images/liferay-workspace-import.png)

 Congratulations!
-You've learned how to create a Liferay Workspace using the command line and Liferay IDE.
+You've learned how to create a Liferay Workspace using Liferay IDE.
 Now that your workspace is created, you can begin creating Liferay plugins.